Find out how these two investing techniques—one classic, one contemporary—compare.

 - Some available at a low cost.
 Mutual funds can be a relatively inexpensive way to invest.

 A potential drawback is that there are thousands of funds to choose from and the expenses and risks associated with them vary.
 So how do you choose which ones are right for you?

 This is where automated investing can help.

 Automated investing: Smart technology with choices based on your goals

-Automated investing platforms remove the guesswork by using technology to help you choose a balanced investment portfolio that’s based on your unique needs.
-Benefits include:
+Automated-investing platforms remove the guesswork by using technology to help you choose a balanced investment portfolio that’s based on your unique needs.
+Some of the benefits include: